 You Are Going to Get Wet

 If you only hike on days when there’s zero percent chance of rain, you aren’t going to do much hiking.
-Sooner or later, you are going to get soaked through-and-through on a hike.
+Sooner or later, you are going to get soaked through-and-through by rain on a hike.

 Forget all of your fancy gear: it won’t be worth a hill of beans when you have to walk in pouring rain for a few hours on a day hike, or several days on a backpacking trip.
 Your waterproof, breathable rain jacket and pants won’t keep you dry, nor will your waterproof hiking boots/trail shoes.